DaviTostes/libre-bot/README.md

 ## Usage

-Run the dev task with Taskfile:
+Run the prod task with Taskfile:

 ```bash
 task prod